This section explains what happens if we uphold a complaint about an organisation.

 If we make recommendations, we will follow up on them until they are acted on.
 Our follow up includes sending an initial letter reminding the organisation when our recommendations are due to be completed.
 We will explain what they need to do to meet the recommendations, and let them know what action we will take if we find our recommendations have not been acted on by the agreed deadline.
 For example, we may contact a senior manager about the issue.

 We do not have legal powers to enforce our recommendations, but where an organisation is reluctant to implement them, we will try our best to persuade it to do so.
-In the last three years, over 99% of our recommended remedies have been put into effect.

 On the rare occasion that an organisation fails or refuses to carry out a recommendation, and an injustice to an individual is not put right, we take it very seriously.
 As a last resort we can make a special report to Parliament about an organisation's failure to carry out our recommendations.
 In health cases we may make regulators or clinical commissioning groups (CCGs) aware of such a failure.